 Vicente: Impostor syndrome, probably.
 I don’t think I can count how many times I had some sort of breakdown because of it.

-Although I love to see other developers succeed with their projects, and as much as that can be really motivating, it also makes me question on a daily basis how well I’m doing and if I’m really made for this job.
+Although I love to see other developers succeed with their projects, and as much as that can be really motivating, it also makes me question how well I’m doing and if I’m really made for this job.

 It’s just anxiety speaking, of course, but it can get really hard to work sometimes when you don’t even feel your creations are worth the effort.